Sharon1106/sharon1106/README.md

 ### About Me

-I'm Sharon from Los Angeles, California.
-Full Stack developer.
+I'm Sharon based in Los Angeles, California, born in Guatemala.
+I'm a Full Stack developer.
 Always eager to learn!
 Started with JavaScript and am interested in languages & frameworks such as React, React Native and Squarespace.
 I'm also a Hiker.
 3D print enthusiast.
 Lover of music.
 IPhone tech.
 - 😄 My pronouns are She/Her :rainbow:
 - 🌱 Exploring UX & UI Design.
 - 📫 How to reach me: <martinezsharonr@gmail.com> | [in/sharon-martinez-r](https://www.linkedin.com/in/sharon-martinez-r/)